mattlourenco27/diligent-garbanzo/README.md

 He's great at drawing

-# Installation
+## Installation

-If you're installing from a fresh machine, make sure you have all the basic packages for working with C and C++.
-You'll need these because this Rust project links to the SDL2 C library which will need to be recompiled when building from scratch.
+If you're installing from a fresh machine, make sure you have CMake and all the basic packages for working with C and C++.
+You'll need these because this Rust project statically links to the SDL2 C library which will need to be recompiled when building from scratch.

-## Linux
+### Linux / WSL

-Here are some packages that I needed to install before I could get sdl2 working:
+> **Note if you are working with WSL**: Since this is a graphics library, this project needs to interact with your GPU and may require some driver tweaking.
+Using WSL for this project is possible but using Windows is much less painful since it has better driver support.

+Ensure you have the following packages installed such that SDL2 can compile from scratch:

 * cmake
 * gcc